Code-Institute-Submissions/IFED-Milestone-Project-2/README.md

 ## Testing

 HTML code was validated and edited by using the W3C online code vaidator, which allowed fixes to be made with respect to open tags and incorrect syntax.
 CSS code was validated using the Jigsaw W3 online validation service.
-This allowed incorrect syntax to be fixed Google Chrome in-browser developer tools have been used throughout the project to test responsiveness on different device sizes
+This allowed incorrect syntax to be fixed.
+Google Chrome in-browser developer tools have been used throughout the project to test responsiveness on different device sizes.
+JavaScript code was validated using the esprima.org JS syntax validator which confirmed no errors.

 ## Deployment